 Overlooking the Anacostia River and the capital’s monumental core, the 11-story project was commissioned by the U.S. General Services Administration.

-HOK’s site design for the courtyards, edges and green roof provides continuity between the surrounding woodlands and the historic St. Elizabeths west campus.
-The layout of the courtyards, as with the building, steps down from east to west toward a low area of the campus.
+HOK’s design for the courtyards, edges and green roofs provides continuity between the surrounding woodlands and the historic St. Elizabeths west campus.
+The courtyards, as with the building, step down from east to west toward a low area of the campus.
 This progression along a 120-foot hillside provides a canvas for the landscape concept.
 The physiographic region transitions from the Blue Ridge and outcrop barrens of the Piedmont plateau region to the lowlands of the coastal plain.

-The site’s exterior spaces are high-performance landscapes that provide ecological, aesthetic, programmatic and educational functions.
+Our team designed the exterior spaces to be high-performance landscapes that serve ecological, aesthetic, program and educational functions.

 1.2 million sq. ft. / 111,000 sq. m.

 31 acres / 12 hectares